CHALAZION, MEIBOMIAN CYST

-Ectropion is the outward turning, or eversion of the eye lid and usually involves the lower eye lid and not the upper eye lid.
-This results usually from a loss of muscle tone and is commonly due to ageing, but can be present at birth.
-Symptoms include tearing of the eye, redness, dry eye, mucosal crusting.
+Ectropion is the outward turning, or drooping of the lower eye lid.
+This results usually from a loss of muscle tone or scarring/sun damage and is most commonly due to ageing and gravity.
+Symptoms include watering of the eye, redness, eye irritation, crusting discharge.

-Entropion is the inward turning, or inversion of the eye lid resulting in the eye lashes rubbing against the eye causing pain and irritation.
+Entropion is the inward turning of either lower or upper eyelid, resulting in the eye lashes rubbing against the eye causing pain, redness and irritation.
 If left untreated it can result in scarring, corneal ulcer and infection may develop.